Visa professional experience

 5. Conclusion Section 6 Employment Ordinance

 The visa pursuant to Section 6 of the Employment Regulations (BeschV) offers an attractive opportunity for third-country nationals to pursue qualified employment in Germany – even without formal recognition of their foreign professional qualifications in Germany.
-The key requirements are recognized vocational training abroad and at least two years of relevant professional experience.
+Recognized vocational training abroad and at least two years of relevant professional experience are crucial.
 The most recent expansion of the scope of application, effective March 1, 2024, opens access to almost all sectors and makes the visa significantly more flexible.
-Language tests and priority checks are no longer required, but approval from the Federal Employment Agency remains required.
-Those who meet the requirements can benefit from simplified immigration – provided they fully meet the formal requirements and document requirements.
-Particularly important here are compelling employment references as evidence of professional experience.
+Language tests and priority assessments are no longer required, but approval from the Federal Employment Agency remains required.
+Those who meet the requirements can benefit from simplified immigration – provided they fully meet the formal requirements and provide all the necessary documentation.
+In particular, compelling employment references as evidence of professional experience are important here.

 Digital information on professional qualifications at the ZAB